 - Refer to online guides such as ‘Managing refunds and replacements’ by Small Business Development Corporation

 - Read the returns policies for small businesses like yours – you may be able to pick up a few tips.

 - Consider seeking legal advice to ensure that your policy covers you legally.

 Ready to write or update your returns policy for your online business?
-If you’re not sure where to start, Finder and TermsFeed offer free returns policy templates, which can help you consider what to cover.
+If you’re not sure where to start, TermsFeed offers returns policy templates, which can help you consider what to cover.

 And don’t forget, when your returns policy is ready, try to publish it in a place where it will be easy to find.
 Keeping consumers informed in this way will help your business to deliver great customer experiences for those who choose you for their online shopping needs.

 This article does not necessarily reflect the views of Telstra or its staff.

 Whether you need a website or a complete digital marketing strategy, we can help your business to thrive online.